Suicide bomber attacks police station in northwest Pakistan, killing 22 officers and wounding 32

 Pakistan's caretaker Interior Minister Sarfraz Bugti denounced the onslaught in a statement and conveyed his condolences to those who were “martyred”.
 He couldn't immediately confirm the number of officers killed in the attack which he called an act of “terrorism.”

 Khyber Pakhtunkhwa has witnessed a rise in violence with several deadly incursions this year.
-In January, at least 101 people were killed when a suicide bomber targeted a mosque in Peshawar.
+In January, at least 101 people were killed, mostly police officers, when a suicide bomber disguised as a policeman attacked a mosque in the northwestern city of Peshawar.

 The Pakistani Taliban have stepped up attacks on security forces since 2022.
 Authorities say the insurgents have become emboldened while living openly in Afghanistan since the Taliban takeover of that country in 2021.